Camino del Norte

 The office is open from 10am to 6pm with the exception of Christmas Day & New Years Day when your credencial can be obtained in the cathedral.

 Every Pilgrim loves a fiesta and being able to immerse yourself in local culture is fantastic.
 Like most other Camino, the del Norte has its fair share of Fiestas.
 Some of the Fiestas along the el Camino del Norte are amazing.

 If you are walking and your planned arrival day in a fiesta town is one of these days my recommendation is to book your albergue or hotel ahead of time.
-One of the best Fiesta along the Norte is:
+One of the best Fiestas along the Norte is:

 Semana Grande - Bilbao